apigee/apigee-deploy-maven-plugin/README.md

 ------------------------

 The plugin is initially developed by [Santany Dey](sdey@apigee.com).
 With major contributions from [Sai Saran Vaidyanathan](https://github.com/ssvaidyanathan), [Madhan Sadasivam](https://github.com/msadasivam).
 The plugin is open sourced by [Priyanky Thomas](priyanky@apigee.com).

+## Support
+Issues filed on Github are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.
+The
+[Apigee community board](https://community.apigee.com/) is recommended as for community support and is regularly checked by Apigee experts.
+Apigee customers should use [formal support channels](https://cloud.google.com/apigee/support) for Apigee product related concerns.

+## Disclaimer
+This is not an officially supported Google product.